jeffallen13/ewage/README.md

 ### Getting Started

 This repository contains the replication files for the paper, "Pay it forward (digitally): Sizing up the global impact of electronic wages on consumers’ digital payment propensity."
-It is recommended that users clone the repository into their local environment and run the following execution scripts in order:
+Though it is possible to download individual files and copy raw code contents, it is recommended that users clone the repository into their local environment.

+The following execution scripts replicate the analysis in the paper:

 * `01_ewage_dataprep.R`
 * `02_ewage_descriptive.R`